KEZKA/KEZKA/README.md

 ### Hello! 👋

-My name is [Sophia], and I am a passionate developer with experience in web development, Data Science, and pentesting.
+My name is Sophia, and I am a passionate developer with experience in web development, Data Science, and pentesting.

 ### 🚀 About Me